 What’s important is learning to identify instability, compensation, and delays in response time and fixing these aspects we think are muscle problems, when in reality, muscles may be more the victim of neurological protection – a protective response that we sometimes unintentionally override by stretching something that’s holding on for dear life to keep our pelvis aligned or our head carriage upright.

-So let’s talk about the difference so we are all on the same page and can learn to identify whether the muscle is tight, taut, or simply screaming out for our help.
+So let’s talk about the difference so we’re all on the same page and can learn to identify whether the muscle is tight, taut, or if it’s actually your fascia simply screaming out for our help.

-Whether the area is tight or taut, the feeling can be similar and unless you fully understand which it is, stretching exercises can actually be harmful and cause more issues down the road.
+The feeling can be similar whether the area is tight or taut.
+Unless you fully understand which it is, stretching exercises can actually be harmful and cause more issues down the road.

 Stretching wouldn’t make a dent in the accumulated stress and tension his life puts on his body from day to day.
-By the time Jim becomes my client, he’s got a backlog of issues and now has an MRI showing a herniated disc in his low back and the doctors want to schedule surgery.
+By the time Jim seeks help, he’s got a backlog of issues and now has an MRI showing a herniated disc in his low back and the doctors want to schedule surgery.

 If Jim’s life sounds like yours, try adding the Lower Body Length Sequence on MELT On Demand in the morning.

 Then, add the Lower Body Stability Sequence or the MELT for Running Map at the end of your day to restore your fascia’s supportive qualities and help you wake up with less stuck stress.
 Like Jim, you can add a Foot Treatment before you train to improve your stability and grounding connection so you move more efficiently.

 Yes, sometimes MELT seems like a miracle.
 How can something so simple be as powerful a tool as it is?
 But the reality is the human body is designed to adapt, respond, and react, and fascia is what allows this seamless process to ensue from day to day.